 Here I am going to explain the history of Japanese Literature.
 Japanese literature plays an important role in the history of Japan.
 If you searched to know about Japanese Literature History Exploration, then keep scrolling this page.
 Because in this whole article, I will stay beside you in gathering knowledge about the history of Japanese literature.
-So without any farther due, let’s get started.
+So without any further due, let’s get started.

 History of Japanese Literature

 The cultural contact with China and Chinese literature influenced the early works of Japanese literature written in Classical Chinese.
 Basically, by a separate style, Japanese literature developed.
 Haikus were trendy literature that belonged to Japan for a long time.
 First, in the 5th century via Korea, the writing was introduced to Japan from China.
-The Kojiki and Nihon Shoki are two historical records which are the oldest surviving works.
+The Kojiki and Nihon Shoki are two historical records that are the oldest surviving works.
 In the early 8th century, these two records were completed.

 Nara was the first period in Japanese literature.
 The time of this literature was before 794.
 The creation of this period is Kojiki in 712.
 It was a historical record, and it also chronicles ancient Japanese mythology and folk songs.
 A chronicle written mythology and folk song in Chinese is significantly more detailed than the Kojiki named Nihon Shoki in 720 and a poetry anthology named Man’yōshū in 759.

 After the Nara-period, the Heian period came, and the time-table of this period was from 794 to 1185.
-This Heian period is called as the golden era of art and literature in Japan.
+This Heian period is called the golden era of art and literature in Japan.
 During this period, in the early 11th century, the world’s first novel named The Tale of Ganji was represented to the world.
-Murasaki Shikibu was a Japanese author who wrote this first novel of the world.
+Murasaki Shikibu was a Japanese author who wrote this first novel in the world.
 There also had some other writings that are Kokin Wakashū in 905, The Pillow Book in 990, The Tale of the Bamboo Cutter in the 10th-century.
 These are most popular in this Heian period.

 Kamakura-Muromachi period literature